-mSpectrum
+FPGA mSpectrum

-In 2008 I started learning about field-programmable gate arrays (FPGAs), a subject that in the late 1980s was not covered in my electronics master.
-It did cover the design of chips using layers of metal and semiconductors, which at the time was a very cumbersome process.
-Later I found the idea of creating hardware “simply” by using a hardware description language (HDL) very intriguing and got myself a couple of Xilinx Spartan 3E FPGA development boards and starting learning.
+During the late 1980s, FPGAs were not part of the electronics master’s curriculum at Twente University.
+I designed chips by laying out layers of metal and semiconductor material, which at the time was both exciting and extremely complex.
+Many years later, I found the idea of creating hardware “simply” using a hardware description language (HDL) very intriguing, so I ordered a couple of Xilinx Spartan FPGA development boards and started learning.

 First steps with Xilinx Spartan 3E